-Summer has a way of lifting our spirits, making us more carefree and sometimes less careful with our spending.
-But you can still take advantage of the good vibes while remaining true to your financial goals.
-Enjoying life and living within your means is all about finding the right balance.
+Summer has a way of lifting our spirits, prompting spur-of-the-moment experiences and carefree spending.
+The good news is that you can embrace that positive energy and spontaneity while remaining true to your financial goals.
+Enjoying life while still living within your means is all about finding the right balance.

-On that note, here are four money management strategies to keep in mind over the next few months.
+Here are four money management strategies to keep in mind during the summer months.

-2) Reallocate vacation funds to supplement your summer spending
+2. Reallocate funds from your pandemic budget to your summer spending

 When you think about it, summer should be the cheapest season to have fun.
-You can enjoy most activities for free and you don’t have to go far to enjoy great weather.
-If you are able to, try to save as much as possible.
-And in terms of the COVID-19 crisis, we aren’t out of the woods yet.
-Future lockdowns are still a possibility and the job market is still uncertain.
-Emergency savings are an essential part of staying debt-free.
-If you can, continue building savings and avoid making any large non-essential purchase.
+You can enjoy many activities for free and you don’t have to go far to enjoy great weather.
+If you can, try to save as much as possible.
+If there is one thing many people learned from the pandemic financial crisis: emergency savings are an essential part of avoiding debt.
+If you can, continue building savings and avoid making any large non-essential purchases.
 Try practicing the 24-hour rule.
 If you’re still interested in the desired item after sleeping on it, you’re less likely to splurge.

 4. Automate bill payments and reduce your debt